What if your financial aid package just isn't enough? Don't give up. You've got options.

 - Moved or sold home

-- Tuition for private school
+- Tuition for private school for a sibling

 - Increase in child care expenses